-The primary facade veneer brick is red, dense, and high fired with narrower mortar joints, which present a more monolithic appearance.
-This brick wraps around the outer northeast and southwest corners of the building.
+The primary facade veneer brick at the second and third stories is red, dense, and high fired with narrower mortar joints, which present a more monolithic appearance.
+The original first story brick is not visible at the primary facades.
+This brick at the upper stories wraps around the outer northeast and southwest corners of the building.
 Painted original terra cotta elements are used for detailing along the belt course and primary facade windows.